alexxx-db/eva/docs/source/overview/getting-started.rst

 5. Run EvaDB

-Copy the following Python program to a file called `run_evadb.py`.
+Copy the following Python code to a file called `run_evadb.py`.

 The program runs a SQL query for listing all the built-in functions in EvaDB.
 It consists of importing and connecting to EvaDB, and then running the query.
 The query's result is returned as a Dataframe.